sunilchauhan1126/capstone/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

-##### Key Dependencies
+### Key Dependencies & Platforms

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
-Since we want you to focus on auth, we handle the heavy lift for you in `./src/database/models.py`.
-We recommend skimming this code first so you know how to interface with the Drink model.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
+You'll primarily work in app.py and can reference models.py.

+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+- [Auth0](https://auth0.com/docs/) is the authentication and authorization system we'll use to handle users with different roles with more secure and easy ways

+- [PostgreSQL](https://www.postgresql.org/) this project is integrated with a popular relational database PostgreSQL, though other relational databases can be used with a little effort.

+- [Heroku](https://www.heroku.com/what) is the cloud platform used for deployment

+- [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
+Flask is required to handle requests and responses.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

-Overview of the Project:

-The Application is for Casting agency to organise Actors and Movies.

 ## Models

-Create 2 models
+Create 3 models
-   - Actors model with name, age and gender attribute
+   - Employee model with id, name and designation attribute
-   - Movies model with title and release_date attribute
+   - Department model with id and name attribute
+   - Joining model with id, employee_id, department_id and joining_date attributes

+There are three models:
+* Employee
+	* name
+	* designstion
+* department
+	* name
+* joining
+	* employee_id
+	* department_id
+   * joining_date

 This application uses below endpoints
 ----------------------------